 How To Start Recovering From Codependent Relationships

-Codependency is a trap.
-If you struggle with people pleasing or have difficulty setting boundaries, relationships become lop-sided.
-The codependent person ends up doing all the heavy lifting.
+If you struggle with people pleasing or setting boundaries, relationships can become lop-sided.
+This basically means that the codependent person ends up doing all the heavy lifting.
 You give until it hurts.

-But since it's only hurting you, you think it's not that bad.
-You want to be liked more than you want to risk causing a problem.
-People pleasing triggers a negative cycle of self-neglect that's the hallmark of codependency.
+But since it's only hurting you, you might think it's not that bad.
+When you are codependent, you want to be liked more than you want to risk being honest about what you really need.
+People pleasing triggers a negative cycle of self-neglect that is the hallmark of codependency.

 If you relate to codependency you have trouble:

-- Feeling like your worth comes from giving
+Feeling like your worth comes from giving or helping

 Codependency creates a deep sense of loneliness because you can't be yourself.
 You're so busy doing for others that your life is never really your own.

-In order to get help and start codependency recovery, you have to "hit bottom" much like the alcoholic.
-Unfortunately, it's often harder, if you're a codependent person, to get help.
-You don't think you need recovery because you don't think you're the one with the problem.
-After all, you're not drinking.
+In order to get help and start recovery, you have to "hit bottom" much like the alcoholic.
+Unfortunately, it's harder if you're a codependent person, to see your behavior as a problem.
+Because you're not the one drinking, you think you don’t need help.

-You think that you have all the answers - and let's face it, when people keep coming to you for help, it seems to prove your point.
-That's one of the reasons why it takes a lot for codependents to stop.
+You think that you have all the answers - and let's face it, when people keep coming to you for help, it proves your point.
+That's why it takes a lot for codependents to stop.
 You think that others can't survive without your help.

 Pain is the greatest motivator for instigating change.
-You don't seek change just because you think you should.
+You don't seek change because you think you should.
 You seek change because you're tired of hurting.
-There comes a point where you're ready to do something different.
+There comes a point when you're ready to do something different.

 Where do you start?